 62% of the labels are made with no folds, 23% of them are center fold and 5% are ends-folded.

 - Center Fold Labels can hide the ends, and are usually sewn into seams, especially the inside of the neck and on the sides of t-shirts.

 The most common size is 2″x1″ for a no-folds label, 1″x2.5″ for a center-fold label and 2.5″x0.625 for a ends-fold label.

 Labels can be as little as 0.5″ or as large as 12″

-Most of our customers use a combination of easy-to-read serif and non-serif fonts for most of their text, and only use Cursive fonts for short bold text.
+Most of our customers use a combination of serif and non-serif fonts for your text, and only use Cursive fonts for short bold text.